Curtis Yarvin: Neo-reactionary blogging and authorship

 In Yarvin's terms, his "red-pill moment" was when he was a supporter of the conservative Swift Boat conspiracy theory that attempted to discredit Democratic candidate John Kerry during the 2004 Presidential election.
-Yarvin believed in the accusations, and expected that Kerry would drop out of the race; when it didn't happen, he began pursuing other conservative conspiracy theories and fringe ideological positions on subjects such as the Civil War, global warming and democracy.
+Yarvin believed in the accusations, and expected that Kerry would drop out of the race; when it didn't happen, he began pursuing other conservative conspiracy theories and fringe ideological positions on subjects such as the Civil War, global warming, and democracy.

-The writing of Thomas Carlyle, James Burnham, and Hans-Hermann Hoppe, all of which variously proposed the failure of democracy, prompted Yarvin's endorsement of authoritarianism and elitism.
-In the 2000s, American-led nation-building in Iraq and Afghanistan strengthened Yarvin's anti-democratic views, while the federal response to the 2008 financial crisis strengthened his libertarian convictions, as well as following Barack Obama's election as U.S. president later that year.
+The writings of Thomas Carlyle, James Burnham, and Hans-Hermann Hoppe, all of whom variously proposed the failure of democracy, prompted Yarvin's endorsement of authoritarianism and elitism.
+In the 2000s, American-led nation-building in Iraq and Afghanistan strengthened Yarvin's anti-democratic views, while Barack Obama's election as U.S. president in 2008 as well as the federal response to the financial crisis strengthened his libertarian convictions.
 Yarvin has also regarded pickup artists as inspirations, having taken lessons on matters like how to deal with journalists from some of them; he once rhetorically asked "What would Heartiste say"? in reference to prominent PUA blog "Chateau Heartiste".

 In 2007, Yarvin began the blog Unqualified Reservations to promote his political views.
 Yarvin's pen name is a combination of the Confucian philosopher "Mencius" and a play on "goldbug."
 It was originally used to evade blocks when posting to Reddit and Hacker News.
 In an early blog post, he adapted a phrase from the movie The Matrix, repurposing "red pill" to mean a shattering of progressive illusions.
 He largely stopped updating his blog in 2013, when he began to focus on Urbit; in April 2016, he announced that Unqualified Reservations had "completed its mission", and was finished.

 In 2020, Yarvin began another blog of his views, under the page name Gray Mirror of the Nihilist Prince, or simply Gray Mirror, on the publishing platform Substack, intended as a preview for a planned book of the same title.
 In June 2025, it was the third most popular "history" publication on the platform.
-The blog has included speculation on how to replace American democracy with a new form of monarchy, something that has been labelled fascist by critics, but is disputed by Yarvin.
+The blog has included speculation on how to replace American democracy with a new form of monarchy, something that has been labelled fascist by critics but is disputed by Yarvin.
 Yarvin has also had printings of both previous blogs, and new works published in print by the far-right publishing house Passage Press.
 This includes the first of three planned printed volumes of previously published Unqualified Reservations blogs, and the first of a four-part planned series, titled Gray Mirror and unique to print, outlining his vision for a new political system.